craftcms/cms/docs/color-fields.md

 # Color Fields

-{intro} Color fields give you a color picker, and save a hexadecimal value of the selected color.
+Color fields give you a color picker, and save a hexadecimal value of the selected color.

 ## The Field